 Step 1: Turning Off Your Water

-First things's first, you'll need to turn off your water.
+First things first, you'll need to turn off your water.
 The last thing you want is a jet stream hitting you in the face while you're busy at work.
-Underneath your sink, you should find a valve that connects to sink's water pipes.
+Underneath your sink, you should find a valve that connects to the sink's water pipes.
 Usually turning it clockwise will do the trick.

 It's wise to also plug your drain at this point.
 If you don't have a sink plug, lay a towel flat on the surface of your sink.
 This will prevent tiny screws and other necessary items from falling down the drain.